yegor256/blog/_posts/2014/aug/2014-08-26-publish-to-rubygems.md

 ---

-When I release a new version of [jgd](https://github.com/yegor256/jekyll-github-deploy), a Ruby gem, to Rubygems.org, it takes 30 seconds of my time.
+When I release a new version of [jgd](https://github.com/yegor256/jekyll-github-deploy), a Ruby gem, to RubyGems.org, it takes 30 seconds of my time.
 Here is how I released a bug fix for version 1.5.1, in [GitHub issue #6](https://github.com/yegor256/jekyll-github-deploy/issues/6):

 {% figure /images/2014/08/github-ticket-6.png 600 %}

-As you see, I gave a command to [Rultor](http://www.rultor.com), and it released a new version to Rubygems.
+As you see, I gave a command to [Rultor](http://www.rultor.com), and it released a new version to RubyGems.
 I didn't do anything else.

 Now let's see how you can do the same.
-How you can configure your project so that the release of its new version to Rubygems.org takes just a few seconds of your time.
+How you can configure your project so that the release of its new version to RubyGems.org takes just a few seconds of your time.

 <!--more-->